makrai/notes/butt06-case.md

       assignment and interaction of the [±HR,±LR] features
 * Kiparsky further distinguishes between morphosyntactic and morphological case
   * morphol: the overt realization (or ‘spell out’) of abstract morphosyntactic
-  * morphosynt: over which relevant linguistic generalizations can be stated.
+  * morphosynt: over which relevant linguistic generalizations can be stated
     * can in principle have differing morphophonological realizations, as is
   * eg Urdu dative in (36), where the overt dative form for a pronoun can alternate between an inflectional -e and the clitic ko.
 A system which
     * some datives have to be analysed as subjects.
 The same is true for the
     * also in Icelandic
     * to him/her hunger is attached/stuck (36)
   * Kiparsky: these examples are instances of language specific patterns
     * along with the GB/MP analyses